 They may be the best selling adjustable dumbbells but are they the best?

 I’ll cover just about all you need to know about the Bowflex 552 dumbbells in this review: weight range, adjustability, build quality, pros & cons and a video to give you a really good look at the dumbbells.

-That’s not to say you can’t build some serious muscle with a weight range of 5-52lb, and it’s possible some beginners may never outgrow the weight range.
+That’s not to say you can’t build some serious muscle mass with a weight range of 5-52lb, and it’s possible some beginners may never outgrow the weight range.
 It’s just worth noting, for some popular exercises like bench press and military press as your strength increases 52lb per dumbbell just might not be enough.